-The qualitative photo gallery for real estate website is essential.
+A quality photo gallery for a real estate website is essential.
 Those who have ever looked for a house or apartment online probably aware that many real estate photos are really awful.
-If photos placed on even the best designed real estate website look dingy and unprofessional, buyers are going not only to find the property unappealing but to associate an business itself as dingy and unprofessional.
+If shots placed on even the best designed real estate website look dingy and unprofessional, buyers are going not only to find the property unappealing but to associate the company itself as dingy and unprofessional.

 A real estate website photo gallery creates the first impression.
-And the first impression tends to be lasting.
-Look, for example, at the best real estate websites from our previous selection and you will get it without words.
+And the first impression tends to be long-lasting.
+Take a look, for example, at the best real estate websites from our previous selection and you will get it without words.

 Use a picture to create an impression of offering the best option.
 You may not simply stuff your website with shots and attach a map - specify what is located nearby.
-One goes to work, one walks with family/friends/dog, one goes to a bar to drink a beer, one rides somewhere for the weekend - each scenario should be specified.
-The task is to show a potential client how great is to live there, so he would no need to think out but imagine himself cooking in his new kitchen or having a party in his new living room.
+One goes to work, one walks with a family/friends/dog, one goes to a bar to drink a beer, one rides somewhere for the weekend - each scenario should be specified.
+The task is to show a potential customer how great is to live there, so they would have no need to think out but imagine themselves cooking in their new kitchen or having a party in their new living room.

 5. Do not try to sell property to everyone - Define your customer

-Your client has a portrait and your goal is to determine it.
+Your customer has a portrait, and your goal is to determine it.
 Do not be fooled into thinking that you provide real estate services to everyone.
 At the very least, you probably do business with buyers and sellers within a specific financial bracket.